metin/ProAngularJS-Repo/README.md

 > Examples and Concepts from ProAngularJS book, by Adam Freeman (Apress, 2014)

 This repository contains my take on the examples and exercises found in the book.
-The `master` branch contains the original implementation I did on 2014, and the `angular2016` branch contains revisions of the same examples but performed on 2016.
+The `master` branch contains the original implementation I did on 2014, and the `angular2016` branch contains revisions of the same examples done on 2016.

+Several things have changed since then, the library versions, the task runner version plugins and also the approach to some things such as the dependency management.

 # Concepts
 AngularJS delivers the kind of functionality that used to be available only to server-side developers, but entirely in the browser.